bhlmn/kmlb-ts/README.md

 [Sá et al. (2011)](https://www.researchgate.net/publication/303773171_Lightning_Forecast_Using_Data_Mining_Techniques_On_Hourly_Evolution_Of_The_Convective_Available_Potential_Energy) used k-Nearest Neighbors and Decision Trees to classify the lightning activity at Belem Airport in Brazil.
 Hourly convective available potential energy (CAPE; a metric of the buoyancy of a rising air parcel) values were used to classify three scenarios: 1) no, 2) moderate, and 3) heavy lightning activity.
 The methods accurately predicted the lightning class 70% of the time.

 ## Data
 Model data consists of GFS/AVN MOS forecasts provided by the [Iowa State University Mesonet](https://mesonet.agron.iastate.edu/mos/fe.phtml).
+Observations are provided by METARs at [Orlando Melbourne International Airport (KMLB)](https://en.wikipedia.org/wiki/Orlando_Melbourne_International_Airport) accessed through the [Iowa State University Mesonet](https://mesonet.agron.iastate.edu/mos/fe.phtml) R package [riem](https://cran.r-project.org/web/packages/riem/index.html).
+These METAR reports are used to classify summertime (May through September) thunderstorm initiation into four categories:
+* 0 - no thunderstorms on this given day
+* 1 - thunderstorms observed before noon
+* 2 - thunderstorms began in the afternoon (noon to 5pm)
+* 3 - thunderstorms began in the evening (after 5 pm)

+## Methods
+Coming soon.

 ## Acknowledgements
 I want to thank the [Iowa State University Mesonet](https://mesonet.agron.iastate.edu/) for providing such a wonderful data archive and rich APIs to grab weather data with ease!